netzzwergeGithub/HelloWorld/README.md

 ## Day by Day repository

-We are collecting Postcards for every Day of the year, like the one you see below.
+We are collecting Postcards for every day of the year, like the one shown below.

 ![day 26](026_365_.jpg)